anki-code/docker-xonsh-wrapper/README.md

 To achieve this install xonsh in the container and use `run.xsh` as an entrypoint.

+If you like the idea of xxh click ⭐ on the repo and stay tuned.

 ## Build and run the demo container

 ```shell script